vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 Periyalwar expresses that the Bhagavatas are authorised to sell or purchase him, as he is totally subservient to them.

 A question may be asked whether the Bhagavata Sheshatva is 'swabhavika' or an aspect of his essential nature or 'oupadhika' or conditional.
-It may be said that this is natural to the jivatman, as this continues even in the state of
+It may be said that this is natural to the jivatman, as this continues even in the state of 1

-176

-Essence of Srimad Rahasyatraya Saram

-1

 release for all time to come as pointed out in the statement 'farantiaisa Tc+4 tahdi' etc. Similarly, this is conditional also, as it is on account of the particular awareness of their relationship with Supreme Paramatman 'भगवत् संबन्ध ज्ञानविशेष निबन्धनम्।